davidsbatista/davidsbatista.net/_posts/2025-04-24-PyCon-Lithuania.md

 Typically, one has little control over the augmentation step besides what's provided to the LLM via the prompt and a few parameters, like the maximum length of the generated text or the temperature of the sampling process.
 On the other hand, the indexing and retrieval steps are more flexible and can be customized to the specific needs of the task or the data.

-**Classical Techniques**

-● Sentence-Window Retrieval

-● Auto-Merging Retrieval

-● Maximum Marginal Relevance

-● Hybrid Retrieval \(with/ Reciprocal Rank fusion\)

-**LLM-based Techniques**

-● Multi-Query

-● Hypothetical Document Embeddings - HyDE

-● Document Summary Indexing
+In this blog post I will different retrieval techniques, some rooted in the area of classic information retrieval others, which were proposed recently, and based on LLMs.

-## __From classic Information Systems to RAG__
+## __From Classic Information Systems to RAG__

 - Return a list of documents or snippets, requiring users to read through multiple results to find the information they need